austinmw312/rag-chatbot/instructions.md

 In the backend, we will parse each file using LlamaParse (which parses PDFs and other files into markdown) and then we will store the resulting markdown files in the database.

 ./backend/parse.ts is our current implementation of LlamaParse.
+It takes the files in ./data and parses them into markdown files in ./markdown.

 The markdown files will be used to do Retrieval Augmented Generation (RAG) with the chatbot.

-## Current file structure:
+Current file structure:
 .
 ├── README.md
 ├── app
 │   ├── favicon.ico
+│   ├── files
+│   │   └── page.tsx
 │   ├── globals.css
 │   ├── layout.tsx
 │   └── page.tsx